 1. Cash or surety bail shall not exceed the guidelines provided below unless it can be shown that special circumstances exist.

-- Bail shall not be pre-determined by the nature of crime but instead an individualized decision will take into account the special circumstances of each defendant.
+- Bail shall not be pre-determined by the nature of the crime but instead, an individualized decision will take into account the special circumstances of each defendant.

 a.
 Misdemeanors: $1000 w/ surety or $100 cash.